freshehrteam/_standard-openehr-project-folder/modelling/docs/reference/README.md

 # Modelling reference documents
-This folder contains documents which describe the use-case or requirements.
+This folder contains customer of wider service documents which describe the use-case or requirements.